prkksh/item-catalog/README.md

 # Item Catalog Project

 ## Overview
 This is a catalog app which the user can view, edit, create and delete entries.
+Though users cannot edit or delete other users' data.
 The app is a basic restaurant app with menus.
 The code follows PEP8 guidelines and has login features using google oauth2.
 (This project is for Item Catalog from Udacity Full Stack Developer Nanodegree)

 ### Requirements